Deviled egg: Preparation and ingredients

-Ingredient choices vary widely and there is no "set" standard recipe.
+Ingredient choices vary widely and there is no standard recipe.
 Although mayonnaise is most common, some recipes use butter, and sweet pickle relish sometimes replaces the sour pickles.

 Variations

 There are many variations on the basic recipe that may add ingredients such as:

 In different countries

+United States of America

+Devilled eggs came over from the UK to the United States.
 In the United States, deviled eggs are a common dish that are typically served as hors d'oeuvres or appetizers during gatherings and parties.

 The eggs are boiled, cooled, shelled, and then sliced in half.
 The yolk is then removed and mixed with other ingredients, such as mayonnaise, mustard, vinegar, pickle relish, and other spices and herbs.
 It is then blended into a smooth paste which is used to fill the hollowed-out egg whites.
 They are generally served cold and are often dusted with paprika.

 The earliest known American recipe for deviled eggs was printed in the Montgomery Advertiser, a news publication in Montgomery, Alabama, in 1877.

-The first known recipe to use mayonnaise as an ingredient in deviled eggs was in the 1896 version of an American cookbook named The Boston Cooking School Cookbook by Fannie Farmer.
-In this early recipe, the mayonnaise was recommended as a binding agent for the yolk mixture.

 Deviled eggs have been a popular dish in the United States dating as far back as the 1920s.
-In 1923, Wanda Barton suggested in her newspaper column, “Home-Making Helps”, to save egg cartons because “they are fine for carrying boiled or deviled eggs.”
+In 1923, Wanda Barton suggested in her newspaper column, "Home-Making Helps", to save egg cartons because "they are fine for carrying boiled or deviled eggs."

 By the 1940s, deviled eggs had become a staple food at picnics, parties and gatherings in the United States.

 According to an online survey commissioned by McCormick in 2019, nearly 61 percent of Americans planned to make and/or eat deviled eggs during Easter Sunday of that same year.